kholia/OSX-KVM/README.md

 * To passthrough GPUs and other devices, see [these notes](notes.md).

 * Need a different resolution?
 Check out the [notes](notes.md) included in this repository.

+* To generate your own SMBIOS, use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)

 ### Is This Legal?